CelsoSantos/edge-proxy/README.md

 ---

-## Makefile
+## Taskfile

-This repo includes a Makefile which includes all the targets required for both Development as well as building and releasing the Edge Proxy.
+This repo includes a Taskfile which includes all the targets required for both Development as well as building and releasing the Edge Proxy Plugins.

-**You SHOULD use `make` to perform most of the tasks required**
+> :warning: **You SHOULD use `task` (included in the devcontainer) to perform most of the tasks required**

+For detailed information regarding the use of `task` please refer to the original docs at [Task.dev](https://taskfile.dev/#/).

 ## Issues

 ### Issue 1

-When running `make update_repos`, this will update the go modules, however, it will also produce a 4-line entry on the WORKSPACE that **MUST** be removed before continuing to run bazel commands.
-The lines to remove are these and are inserted on lines 136-139:
+When running `task update-modules`, this will update the go modules, however, it will also produce a 4-line entry on the `WORKSPACE` that **MUST** be removed before continuing to run bazel commands.
+These inserted lines already exist elsewhere on the `WORKSPACE` The lines to remove are these and are inserted around lines 138-141:

 ```bazel
 load("//:./bazel/private/repositories.bzl", "proxy_dependencies")